Gran Canaria · Canary Islands

 🧭 Navigation Tips

-Download offline maps before you go — cell signal is unreliable.
+Download offline maps before you go — cell signal can be unreliable.

 Check weather and trail conditions the evening before each stage.